First resident of Olympic Village tests positive for COVID

 IOC President Thomas Bach said this week there was “zero” risk of athletes in the village passing on the virus to Japanese or other resident of the village.

-Organizers say since July 1 and as of Saturday, 44 people under their “jurisdiction” have tested positive.
-None involved people living in the village and most are identified as “contractors” for Tokyo 2020 and “games-concerned personnel.”
+Organizers say since July 1 and as of Saturday, 45 people under their “jurisdiction” have tested positive.
+Only one involves a person in the village and most are identified as “contractors” for Tokyo 2020 and “games-concerned personnel.”
 The list includes one athlete — who tested positive on July 14 — and three members of the media.

 Organizers say that athletes and staff who have been away from Tokyo at training camps are excluded from this list and their accounting.